diegopacheco/java-pocs/pocs/java-21-kafka-flink-windoning-eo-purchases/README.md

 **Fault Tolerance**: Flink can restore from the last successful checkpoint in case of failures.

+**State Sharing**: This implementation uses static ConcurrentHashMap to share state between Flink operators and Spring REST endpoints.
+In production, use Flink Queryable State or external state store (Redis, database) for distributed deployments.

 #### How It Works

 1. **Idempotent Producer**: Prevents duplicate messages on retry by assigning sequence numbers to each message batch.